MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

   - devx-track-azurecli
 ---

-# Patch and upgrade AKS Guidance
+# Azure Kubernetes Service patch and upgrade guidance

 This section of the Azure Kubernetes Service (AKS) day-2 operations guide describes patching and upgrading practices for AKS worker nodes and Kubernetes (K8S) versions.
-As a cluster operator is crucial to have a strategy for keeping your clusters up to date and monitoring Kubernetes API changes and deprecations over time.
+As a cluster operator, it is crucial to have a strategy for keeping your clusters up to date and monitoring Kubernetes API changes and deprecations over time.

-## Background and Types of Updates
+## Background and types of updates

 There are four different forms of updates for Azure Kubernetes Service (AKS):

-1. **Security patches to the OS of the node image (Linux only)**: For Linux nodes, such as Ubuntu and Azure Linux, security patches are scanned and deployed nightly.
+1. **Security patches to the operating system (OS) of the node image *(Linux only)*:** For Linux nodes, such as Ubuntu and Azure Linux, security patches are scanned and deployed nightly.
 However, if a patch requires a reboot, manual intervention is required to manage the reboot process.
-For more information, see [Security concepts for applications and clusters in Azure Kubernetes Service (AKS)](/azure/aks/concepts-security) and [Apply cluster upgrades and security patches with Azure Kubernetes Service](/training/modules/aks-cluster-upgrades-patches/?source=recommendations).
+For more information, see [Security concepts for applications and clusters in Azure Kubernetes Service (AKS)](/azure/aks/concepts-security) and [Apply cluster upgrades and security patches with Azure Kubernetes Service](/training/modules/aks-cluster-upgrades-patches/).
-2. **Weekly updates to the node images**: AKS provides weekly updates to the node images, ensuring that the latest security patches and bug fixes are incorporated.
+1. **Weekly updates to the node images:** AKS provides weekly updates to the node images, ensuring that the latest security patches and bug fixes are incorporated.
 These updates help to maintain the overall stability and security of the cluster.
 For more information, see [AKS releases](https://github.com/Azure/AKS/releases).
-3. **Weekly updates to the AKS release**: AKS releases are updated on a weekly basis to introduce new features, improvements, and bug fixes.
+1. **Weekly updates to the AKS release:** AKS releases are updated on a weekly basis to introduce new features, improvements, and bug fixes.
 These updates ensure that AKS users can benefit from the latest enhancements and bug resolutions.
 For more information, see [AKS releases](https://github.com/Azure/AKS/releases).
-4. **Quarterly Kubernetes releases**: AKS follows a quarterly update schedule for [Kubernetes releases](https://kubernetes.io/releases/release/#the-release-cycle).
+1. **Quarterly Kubernetes releases:** AKS follows a quarterly update schedule for [Kubernetes releases](https://kubernetes.io/releases/release/#the-release-cycle).
 These updates allow AKS users to take advantage of the latest Kubernetes features, enhancements, and bug fixes regularly.
 For more information, see [Supported Kubernetes versions in Azure Kubernetes Service (AKS)](/azure/aks/supported-kubernetes-versions).

-For Linux Nodes both [Ubuntu](https://ubuntu.com/server) and [Azure Linux](/azure/azure-linux/intro-azure-linux), patches are scanned for and deployed nightly; however if a patch requires a reboot, this process isn't automatic and must be managed.
+For Linux nodes, both [Ubuntu](https://ubuntu.com/server) and [Azure Linux](/azure/azure-linux/intro-azure-linux), patches are scanned for and deployed nightly; however if a patch requires a reboot, this process isn't automatic and must be managed.
 For [Windows Nodes](/azure/aks/faq#windows-server-nodes) monthly patches are included in the node image builds, ensuring that the latest security updates are incorporated as part of the regular image provisioning process.

 The following table summarizes the details of updating each component: